 Then it was quiet for about a year.
-APS and SRP allowed anyone to opt-out while everybody watched the battles in California, which could set a precedent for Arizona.
+APS and SRP allowed anyone to opt-out while everybody watched the battles in California, that could set a precedent for Arizona.

 UniSource plans for opt-outs

 Buried deep in a massive rate-case document, UniSource announced they intended to allow opt-outs.
 The document was filed December 31st, 2012, in a separate docket (E-04204A-12-0504).
-There was no public announcement – it took years before activists found out about it.
+There was no public announcement - it took two years before we found out about it.

 Hiring a lawyer

 A new hearing was scheduled for January 22nd, 2013.
 The main agenda item was a presentation by someone from the Lawrence Berkeley National Laboratory, which appeared to be a big promoter of smart meters.
 Fortunately, the hearing was cancelled.

 A new smart meter hearing was later scheduled for March 23rd, but without any invited speakers.